 - (1) Housing essential to the pursuance of agriculture, horticulture or forestry, or the management of a business for which a countryside location is essential.
-In these instances, the applicant must demonstrate: - The operational need for the additional house in association with the business - That no existing dwelling which might have served that need has been sold or otherwise alienated from the holding - That there are no reasonable opportunities for reusing or converting redundant buildings rather than building a new dwellinghouse - That the business as a whole is capable of providing the main source of income for the occupant;
+In these instances, the applicant must demonstrate: - The operational need for the additional house in association with the business - That no existing dwelling which might have served that need has been sold or otherwise alienated from the holding - That there are no reasonable opportunities for reusing or converting redundant buildings rather than building a new dwellinghouse - That the business as a whole is capable of providing the main source of income for the occupant; - (2) Proposals involving the rehabilitation of former residential properties, or the conversion of farm and other buildings to residential use, where - The building, by virtue of its existing character, makes a positive contribution to the rural landscape

-- (2) Proposals involving the rehabilitation of former residential properties, or the conversion of farm and other buildings to residential use, where - The building, by virtue of its existing character, makes a positive contribution to the rural landscape - The building is in a reasonable state of repair, still stands substantially intact and is capable of beneficial restoration, as verified by a report and certificate from a qualified structural engineer - The restored or converted building is of comparable scale and character to the original building - In the case of former non-residential buildings, the building is no longer required for the purpose for which it was built; or - (3) Appropriate infill opportunities within the envelope of an existing group of buildings, where the development would not result in ribbon, backland or sporadic development, and the proposal satisfies Policy SC8." - 7a.8 In this instance, the proposal could not be considered to accord with the terms of the above policy, not least given the lack of essential justification.
-In addition, the proposal does not represent an appropriate infill opportunity within the envelope of an existing group of residential buildings, as the proposal would result in backland development (development of land behind the rear building line of existing housing or other developments, and is usually land that is formally used as gardens, or is partially enclosed by gardens, and where access to the development adjoins a public highway). - 7a.9 Policy SC8 'Infill Development and Subdivision of Plots' states:
+- The building is in a reasonable state of repair, still stands substantially intact and is capable of beneficial restoration, as verified by a report and certificate from a qualified structural engineer - The restored or converted building is of comparable scale and character to the original building - In the case of former non-residential buildings, the building is no longer required for the purpose for which it was built; or - (3) Appropriate infill opportunities within the envelope of an existing group of buildings, where the development would not result in ribbon, backland or sporadic development, and the proposal satisfies Policy SC8." - 7a.8 In this instance, the proposal could not be considered to accord with the terms of the above policy, not least given the lack of essential justification.
+In addition, the proposal does not represent an appropriate infill opportunity within the envelope of an existing group of residential buildings, as the proposal would result in backland development (development of land behind the rear building line of existing housing or other developments, is usually land that is formally used as gardens and often, but not in all cases, does not directly front a road). - 7a.9 Policy SC8 'Infill Development and Subdivision of Plots' states:

-"Proposals for the erection of additional dwellinghouses within the curtilage of existing properties or on small gap sites will only be considered favourably where:
+'Proposals for the erection of additional dwellinghouses within the curtilage of existing properties or on small gap sites will only be considered favourably where:

-- (1) the scale, density, disposition and design of the proposed houses respect the architectural and townscape character of the area; - (2) adequate garden ground can be provided to serve the proposed houses without an unacceptable impact upon the size or functioning of existing gardens; - (3) adequate privacy will be afforded to both the proposed houses and neighbouring properties; - (4) the proposal would not result in the loss of features such as trees, vegetation or walls, such that the character or amenity of the area would be adversely affected; - (5) the proposed vehicular access and other infrastructure is of an adequate standard; and - (6) the proposal complies with other Local Plan policies." - 7a.10 In this instance, the scale of the proposed house does not respect the architectural character of the area, will result in the loss of vegetation to an extent of adversely affecting the area and does not comply with other local plan policies. - 7a.11 Accordingly, the proposal does not accord with the Development Plan.
+- (1) the scale, density, disposition and design of the proposed houses respect the architectural and townscape character of the area; - (2) adequate garden ground can be provided to serve the proposed houses without an unacceptable impact upon the size or functioning of existing gardens; - (3) adequate privacy will be afforded to both the proposed houses and neighbouring properties; - (4) the proposal would not result in the loss of features such as trees, vegetation or walls, such that the character or amenity of the area would be adversely affected; - (5) the proposed vehicular access and other infrastructure is of an adequate standard; and - (6) the proposal complies with other Local Plan policies." - 7a.10 In this instance, the scale and disposition of the proposed house does not respect the architectural character of the area as it constitutes backland development and does not comply with other Local Plan policies. - 7a.11 Accordingly, the proposal does not accord with the Development Plan.